-Teacher training bursaries
+Teacher Education bursaries

 If you are starting a PGCE in secondary education you may be entitled to financial support from the Department for Education.
 The amount of support depends on when you start training, the subject you wish to teach, and the grade of your highest qualification.
 For the latest information visit the get into teaching website.

-Trainees starting initial teacher training in the academic year 2020/21 may be offered a tax free bursary.
+Trainees starting initial teacher training in the academic year 2021/22 may be offered a tax free bursary.
 You'll need a first, 2:1, 2:2, PhD or Master's to be eligible for a bursary.

-The financial offer for chemistry, languages, maths or physics
+The financial offer for 2021/22 (1)

-- Bursaries and scholarships are available to trainees on a fee-based teacher training course in England that leads to the award of qualified teacher status.
+- Bursaries and scholarships are available to trainees on a tuition fee-based teacher training course in England that leads to the award of qualified teacher status.
 Availability is dependent on your highest relevant academic award and the subject in which you are training to teach.
 To receive a bursary or scholarship you must be entitled to support under the Student Finance England criteria.
 Residents of Wales, Scotland and Northern Ireland will need to be entitled for support as set out by your country’s student finance body (Student Finance Wales, Student Awards Agency Scotland or Student Finance NI).
 Both elements will be assessed by your teacher training provider.
-Candidates with overseas degrees, may be asked to formally recognise any overseas qualifications through UK NARIC.
+Candidates with overseas degrees may be asked to formally recognise any overseas qualifications through UK NARIC.
 We can help you with this.
 Contact us on 0800 389 2500 and we can provide you with guidance on your equivalent qualifications and a free UK NARIC statement of comparability (this usually costs £49.50 plus VAT) once you’ve submitted your application to teacher training, if required by your training provider.

 - Bursaries are available to trainees with a first, 2:1, 2:2, Master’s or PhD.